Ahad-mirza/Typescript/04_object_oriented_programming/readme.md

 Welcome to the **OOP in TypeScript** section of this repository! 🎉 In this folder, we’ll be diving deep into the core concepts of Object-Oriented Programming (OOP), which will allow you to create more organized, scalable, and maintainable code. 🌍

-OOP is a powerful programming paradigm that models real-world objects and their interactions.
-By leveraging classes and objects, we can easily structure and manage data while keeping code clean and reusable. 🌟 TypeScript brings an added layer of static typing and object-oriented features to help you write robust and reliable applications. 🛠️

 ---

 ## 🌟 Why Learn OOP?